 - Hire a New Student – Use this form to hire a new student employee, or rehire a student employee.
 Note: If you are rehiring a student, they may begin work immediately.
 The required employment forms listed above will already be on file.

 - Change an Existing Student’s Appointment – Use this form to change pay rates or other job data for an existing student employee’s work study assignment.

 - Terminate a Student’s Appointment – Use this form to end a student employee’s work study assignment.
 The agency is responsible for terminating work study assignments.

 All student employees hired into an off-campus work study position must have a successful background check completed in order to begin working.
 If a student employee does not have an ACTIVE off-campus work study job, a new background check is required.
-Generally, an active job in a temporary (hourly) position does not satisfy the background check requirement for off-campus work study, as work study background checks involve an extra screening for working with children.
+Generally, an active job in a part-time (hourly) position does not satisfy the background check requirement for off-campus work study, as work study background checks involve an extra screening for working with children.